getcarina/getcarina.com/_tutorials/2016-04-12-data-stores-mongodb-prod.md

 ```

 The output of this `docker logs` command are the log messages being logged to stdout and stderr from the application in the container.

+### _(Optional)_ Specify your exact ServiceNet IP address in the MongoDB instance ACL

+1. To further secure your MongoDB instance such that only it will only accept connections from the ServiceNet IP address where your application container is running, run the following command.

+    ```bash
+    $ docker run --rm --net=host --env affinity:container==guestbook racknet/ip service ipv4
+    10.176.229.26
+    ```

+    The output is the ServiceNet IP address of the node where your application container is running.

+1. Revisit the [Add an Access Control List](#add-an-access-control-list-acl) section but instead edit the IP Address of the `Carina SNet Range` rule to be the ServiceNet IP address of the node where your application container is running.

 #### View the application